Gophers sophomore Daniel Oturu declares for NBA draft

-Gophers sophomore center Daniel Oturu has declared for the NBA Draft, a source familiar with his decision confirmed Monday to the Star Tribune.
+Gophers sophomore center Daniel Oturu has declared for the NBA draft, he announced in an Instagram post Monday night.

 Oturu, an All-American and All-Big Ten performer, averaged 20.1 points, 11.3 rebounds and 2.5 blocks this season for the Gophers.
-The former Cretin-Derham Hall standout is a projected first-round pick, according to several draft sites.
+The former Cretin-Derham Hall standout is a potential first-round pick, according to several projections.

+“Playing in the NBA has always been a dream of mine since I was so young,” Oturu wrote in his post as a letter to Gopher Nation.
+“I have decided that I will declare for the 2020 NBA Draft.
+I will begin this process at some point hire an agent and begin my training.
+With God, anything is possible.”

 Minnesota coach Richard Pitino has kept in touch with Oturu to talk about the draft process.
-The 6-10, 240-pound Woodbury native is requesting feedback from the NBA Underclassmen Advisory Committee on his draft stock.
+The 6-10, 240-pound Woodbury native requested last week feedback from the NBA Underclassmen Advisory Committee on his draft stock.

-“My message to Daniel is to go through the process, gather the information and make an informed decision for what’s best for himself and his family,” Pitino said earlier this month.
+“So happy for [Oturu] as he embarks on his next journey,” Pitino tweeted Monday night.
+“So proud of Daniel and excited for what lies ahead.
+He will always be a Gopher.
+The sky is the limit!”

 Oturu follows in the footsteps of former Gophers and Hopkins guard Amir Coffey, who declared early for the NBA draft last year.
 Coffey went undrafted after bypassing his senior year of college, but he signed a two-way contract with the Los Angeles Clippers.